microsoft/Build-your-own-copilot-Solution-Accelerator/Deployment/AIStudioDeployment.md

 Please follow the steps below to set up the AI Studio Hub, Project, PromptFlow and Deploy as endpoint.
 Clone or download this repository before you start following the steps below.

 ## Step 1: Create AI Studio Project
-1. Launch the AI Studio [AI Studio](https://ai.azure.com/) and select Build from the top menu.
+1. Launch the [AI Studio](https://ai.azure.com/) and select Build from the top menu.

     ![Home](/Deployment/images/aiStudio/Home.png)